 If you’ve followed my first piece of advice and shot in RAW, you can make dramatic changes to your picture with quite simple edits.
 Commonly used controls include exposure (or brightness), contrast, highlights, shadows, whites, blacks, and saturation.

-The values you choose for these controls are determined by the kind of picture you capture and the outcome you want to accomplish.
+You can determine the values you choose for these controls by the kind of picture you capture and the outcome you want to accomplish.
 Unless you’re going for a certain style and your main objective is to create a realistic picture, you’ll want to boost the “dynamic range” of the photo.

-Reducing highlights, increasing shadows, and adjusting whites and blacks to their proper points must be done.
+Reducing highlights, increasing shadows, and adjusting whites and blacks to their proper points are necessary.
 At these extremes, known as white and black points, white (bright) tones become entirely white, and black (dark) tones become fully black.